CyberTechTorres/Community-Threat-Hunt/README.md

 <img width="1151" height="359" alt="1st" src="https://github.com/user-attachments/assets/3169d930-d582-4941-b071-b28bcc6701e7" />
 The user account kenji.sato on device azuki-sl shows remote access activity from IP address 159.26.106.98.<br/> Let’s query specifically for the earliest instance where this account established a remote session from any external source.<br/>
-After all it's the AccountNames (not necessarily the domain) that are compromised first which is the initial source of malicious actions.<br/>
+After all it's the AccountNames (not necessarily the domain) that are compromised first for the initial entry source.<br/>

 **KQL Query Used:**
 ```